zenml-io/blog.zenml.io/_posts/2022-06-27-vertex-ai-blog.md

 To get started we will set everything up locally to initially run our pipeline on our own machine.
-To do so we first have to install zenml, the `sklearn` integration, and we also initialize a zenml repo.
+To do so we first have to install zenml, the `sklearn` integration, and we also initialize a ZenML repo.

 ```shell
 pip install zenml